Boxing night to raise statue funds

-A CHARITY dinner with legendary boxer Lee Selby will be held tomorrow evening.
+A CHARITY question and answer session with legendary boxer Lee Selby will be held this evening.

 The event is being held to help raise £8,000 for the remaining costs of the David 'Bomber' Pearce statue, which is now in Newport.